Quantweb3-com/NexusTrader/docs/source/quickstart/index.rst

 - How to use take-profit and stop-loss orders
 - How to connect multiple accounts simultaneously
 - How to integrate web callbacks via FastAPI
+- How to build reliable WS order flows with idempotency, ACK handling, and reconnect reconciliation

 Strategy Overview
 -------------------